Yelyzaveta Azza

-Yelyzaveta Azza (Єлизавета Азза, born 12 February 2005, Kirovograd) is a Ukrainian rhythmic gymnast, member of the senior group.
+Yelyzaveta Azza (Єлизавета Азза, born 12 February 2005, Kirovograd) is a Ukrainian retired grou rhythmic gymnast.

 Career

 2022

 In 2022, after part of the previous team retired after the 2020 Olympics, Yelyzaveta was incorporated into the national senior group.
 After a rough start because of the invasion of Ukraine, they debuted at the World Cup in Pesaro being 11th in the All-Around and 6th with 3 ribbons and 2 balls.
 In June she competed in Tel Aviv at the European Championships, taking 10th place in the All-Around and 6th with 5 hoops.
 She also participated in the 2022 World Championships in Sofia, Bulgaria, alongside Nikol Krasiuk, Diana Baieva, Daryna Duda, Anastasiya Voznyak, Oleksandra Yushchak and the individuals Viktoriia Onopriienko, Polina Karika and Polina Horodnycha, finishing 12th in the All-Around and with 5 hoops as well as 11th with 3 ribbons and 2 balls.

 2023

 The following year the group debuted at the World Cup in Athens ending 5th in the All-Around, 4th with 5 hoops and 8th with 3 ribbons & 2 balls.
 In Baku they were 4th in the All-Around, 7th in the mixed apparatus final and won bronze with 5 hoops.
-There a month later Yelyzaveta took part in the 2023 European Championships, the group was 4th in the All-Around and with 3 ribbons & 2 balls, 6th with 5 hoops, together with the individuals Viktoriia Onopriienko,Polina Karika and Polina Horodnycha the group won silver in teams.
+There a month later Yelyzaveta took part in the 2023 European Championships, the group was 4th in the All-Around and with 3 ribbons & 2 balls, 6th with 5 hoops, together with the individuals Viktoriia Onopriienko, Polina Karika and Polina Horodnycha the group won silver in teams.
 In July they competed in Cluj-Napoca, finishing 5th in the All-Around, 7th and 8th in the event finals.
 In the last World Cup of the season in Milan they were 10th in the All-Around and 7th with 5 hoops.
 In late August, she competed at the World Championships in Valencia alongside Oleksandra Yushchak, Diana Baieva, Daryna Duda, Alina Melnyk, Mariia Vysochanska and the two individuals, Onopriienko and Kariika, ending 6th in teams.
 Finishing 5th in the group all-Around granted them a spot for Paris 2024.
 In apparatus finals, they were 7th with 5 hoops and won bronze medal with 3 ribbons & 2 balls.
 However, she was not chosen to be a part of the squad at the 2024 Olympic Games.